Hampden County Court Records

 Hampden County Criminal Court Records

-Criminal matters in Hampden County are divided between the Superior Court and the District Courts depending on the severity of the charges.
-All felony cases fall under the jurisdiction of the Hampden Superior Court, while misdemeanors, motor vehicle offenses, city and town ordinance violations, and certain lower-level felonies are handled by the five District Courts spread across the county.
+Criminal matters in Hampden County are divided between the Superior Court and the District Courts based on the severity of the charges.
+All felony cases fall under the jurisdiction of the Hampden Superior Court, while misdemeanors, motor vehicle offenses, city and town ordinance violations, and certain lower-level felonies go to one of the five District Courts spread across the county.
 Specialty sessions — including an Adult Drug Court, a Mental Health Court, a Family Treatment Court, and an Emerging Adult Court of Hope (E.A.C.H.) — operate within the district court system to address cases involving substance use disorders and behavioral health needs.

 Searching Criminal Case Dockets

 Criminal docket information can be accessed through the Massachusetts Trial Court Case Access portal by entering the case number.
-In-person searches are available at the clerk-magistrate’s office in the courthouse where the case was heard.
-Requests can also be submitted by email to the Superior Court clerk’s office or by mail to the appropriate district court.
+In-person searches are available at the clerk-magistrate's office in the courthouse where the case was heard.
+You can also submit requests by email to the Superior Court clerk's office or by mail to the appropriate district court.

 Criminal History (CORI) Reports

 For a broader criminal history check, the Department of Criminal Justice Information Services (DCJIS) manages the statewide Criminal Offender Record Information (CORI) system.
-Individuals can obtain their own CORI report for $25 through the iCORI online portal, which requires a valid Massachusetts driver’s license or ID.
+You can obtain your own CORI report for $25 through the iCORI online portal, which requires a valid Massachusetts driver's license or ID.
 Those who cannot afford the fee may submit an Affidavit of Indigency.
 DCJIS can be contacted at:

 Department of Criminal Justice Information Services